 However, there is another way of looking at this.

-If you’re eating a low-carbohydrate diet or a small amount of fruits and veggies, then a greens supplement can be a beneficial addition.
+If you’re eating a low-carbohydrate diet or a small number of fruits and veggies, then a greens supplement can be a beneficial addition.

 But to be sure your Super greens supplement is Keto friendly you may wish to look for one that has a lower carb content (3g or less).